 This is not a historical lesson with dates and events, but a mechanical lesson to explain the physical differences between these two magnificent ancient artillery weapons.
 Springalds and ballistae are both “catapults” that loose either spear-like bolts, Greek fire or round stones.
 The major difference between them is in how

 FLAP, FLAP WENT the webbed feet of a mother duck up a muddy, arrow-riddled bogside.
 The planets and stars of the midnight sky rendered the mud a dark, dark blue, but the bog itself was a pit of silky blackness sucking the starlight away.

-A MOTHER DUCK’S webbed feet flapped up an arrow-riddled bogside.
-The light of the moon and stars made the mud of the bogside blue.
-The bog itself was a pit of blackness.
-A score of screaming horsemen completed a circuit around the bog.
-The mother duck pronked back down the slope in fright, flapping her wings, quacking desperately.
-A train of yellow ducklings answered her, chirping and chirping, kicking and kicking through the blackness toward their mother’s voice.
-Looming high above them all was a crooked siege tower filled with men, groaning and creaking, taking volley after volley of arrows and bolts from the distant castle walls.
-Yelps of cessation filled the night with a palpable misery.
+Quacking desperately, the mother duck pronked back down the slope in fright as a score of screaming horsemen completed a circuit around the bog.
+Lost in the black water, a train of yellow ducklings answered her with frantic chirps, kicking through the thickness toward her voice.
+Looming high above them all was a crooked siege tower filled with anguished men.
+Like a shipwreck on Hell’s shore, the tower was groaning and creaking, taking volley after volley of arrows and bolts from distant castle walls.